We have a new location with easier parking

 Become a member and join us in the fun!

 Wallingford Garden Club meets the second Tuesday of the month September through June.
 The September and June meetings are closed to the public.
-Our open meetings are held at First Congregational Church, 231 S Main Street, large meeting room at back door.
+Our open meetings October - May are held at First Congregational Church, 23 S Main Street, large meeting room at back door.
+Park in the large lot behind town hall that merges into parking lot behind the church.

 1) arrive early to Sign in.